Player Turns

 Assign

-In order to use Workers of a Faction, the player must be in control of at
+In order to use Workers of a Faction, the player must be in Control of at least 1 Tile of that Faction (see _Tile Control).
+Note: Bandit Tiles are valid Faction Tiles.

 For each Worker newly assigned, the player gains 1